Never miss an important update |

 Tibetan 925 Silver

 An original Tibetan silver jewel must have consisted of 92.5% silver.
 This implies that 92,5% silver should be shown in the metallurgical examination.
-If the silver content is below, it might not usually be known as authentic Tibetan 925 silver jewelry.
+If the silver content is below, it might not usually be known as authentic Tibetan 925 silver jewellery.

-Be vigilant about Tibetan silver-coated ornament
+Be vigilant about Tibetan silver-coated ornament.

 Moreover, falsified items are only mounted on the surface or sealed in metal.
 So it isn't at least a positive indicator of solid silver that you see the layer peeling down.

-Check the stamp of 925 silver
+Check the stamp of 925 silver.

-Additional dark silver metals, including zinc oxide, Tibetan silver, Mexican silver, etc, are not cleansed by pesticides, bread soda, acids, and more.
+Additional dark silver metals, including zinc oxide, Tibetan silver, Mexican silver, etc., are not cleansed by pesticides, bread soda, acids, and more.
 These metals are naturally darker.

 Check if it works until the entire component is subjected to the solution.
 Do not brush this acidic purifier on bricks, pearls, etc. Glass, like sea grass, nicely glows after the wash.
 Rinse vigorously, rinse, and polish again.

 You can now recall at this stage that 1943 steel cents, made of zinc, are magnetic.
-Zinc, a non-magnetic metal, is, you know, just a thin sheet of steel, where steel contained the iron ferromagnetic.
+Zinc, a non-magnetic metal, is, you know, just a thin sheet of steel, where steel contains the iron ferromagnetic.

 On the other hand, Tibetan silver is composed of 70% copper and 30% silver.
 A traditional process is used to form Tibetan silver.
 This type of silver is rarely available in the market.